epsilon537/boxlambda/_drafts/dfx.markdown

 DFX Controller Operation
 ========================

-To manage loading of an RM into an RP from the SoC itself, a DFX Controller needs to be added to the design.
-The DFX Controller is a Vivado IP providing management functions for DFX designs across a wide range of use cases.
-The hardware triggered DFX use cases involve complex state machines and a lot of configuration.
+To manage the loading of an RM into an RP from the SoC itself, a DFX Controller needs to be added to the design.
+The DFX Controller is a Vivado IP providing management functions for DFX designs across many use cases.
+The hardware-triggered DFX use cases involve complex state machines and require a lot of configuration.
 However, for BoxLambda, the use case is pretty simple: loading an RM into an RP under software control.
-This is how it works:
+Here's how it works:

-1. Software loads the RM's partial bitstream file into a memory buffer.
+1. A software program loads the RM's partial bitstream file into a memory buffer.

     ![DFX Flow 1](../assets/dfx_flow_1.png)

-2. Software shuts down the DFX Controller, configures the address and size of the bitstream memory buffer in the DFX Controller's *BS INFO* registers, the re-enables the DFX Controller.
+2. The software program shuts down the DFX Controller, configures the address and size of the bitstream memory buffer in the DFX Controller's *BS INFO* registers, then re-enables the DFX Controller.

     ![DFX Flow 2](../assets/dfx_flow_2.png)

-3. Software issues a trigger to the DFX Controller *SW_TRIGGER* register.
+3. The software program issues a trigger to the DFX Controller using the *SW_TRIGGER* register.
 This causes the DFX Controller to start fetching the bitstream data from the configured memory location and feeding it to the internal configuration access port (ICAP).

     ![DFX Flow 3](../assets/dfx_flow_3.png)

-4. When the RP is configured, the DFX Controller issues a reset to the RP/RM.
+4. When the RP is configured, the DFX Controller resets the RP/RM.

     ![DFX Flow 4](../assets/dfx_flow_4.png)

-Software monitors the progression via the DFX Controller status register.
+The software program monitors the progression via the DFX Controller status register.

-The *dfx_test* program contains a software routine implementing the complete sequence.
+The *dfx_test* program contains a software routine that implements the complete sequence.
 See function *dfx_load_module()* in file [sw/projects/dfx_test/dfx_cli.cpp](https://github.com/epsilon537/boxlambda/blob/98b4f4e6d4bf33efa24f122d65c103f06b76289e/sw/projects/dfx_test/dfx_cli.cpp).

 Binary for ICAP
 ===============
-The RM's partial bitstream binary read from memory by the DFX Controller is not in the regular bitstream file format generated by the *write_bitstream* command.
+The RM's partial bitstream, which is read from memory by the DFX Controller, is not in the regular bitstream file format generated by the *write_bitstream* command.
 The DFX Controller IP comes with a Tcl API function to convert the partial bitstream file into the format accepted by the ICAP primitive.
 The Tcl script is invoked as follows:

 ```
 #Convert partial.bin file into bin_for_icap format